ZaneS26/Project-1/README.md

 # Dataset Expectations

-The analysis loads the CSV into a Pandas DataFrame (typically named air_data).
+The analysis loads the CSV into a Pandas DataFrame named air_data.
 Key columns used:

 date (formatted like mm/dd/yy)